-- 4. To push tristates across process/block boundaries, check that Push Tristates is enabled.
-For details, see Push Tristates Option, on page 362 in the Reference Manual. - 5.
-Determine the interpretation of the synthesis_on and synthesis_off directives: - To make the compiler interpret synthesis_on and synthesis_off directives like translate_on/translate_off, enable the Synthesis On/Off Implemented as Translate On/Off option. - To ignore the synthesis_on and synthesis_off directives, make sure that this option is not checked.
-See translate_off/translate_on, on page 281 in the Reference Manual for more information. - 6.
+- 5. Determine the interpretation of the synthesis_on and synthesis_off directives: - To make the compiler interpret synthesis_on and synthesis_off directives like translate_on/translate_off, enable the Synthesis On/Off Implemented as Translate On/Off option. - To ignore the synthesis_on and synthesis_off directives, make sure that this option is not checked.
+See translate_off/translate_on, on page 283 in the Reference Manual for more information. - 6.
 Set other implementation options as needed (see Setting Logic Synthesis Implementation Options, on page 78 for a list of choices).
 Click OK. - When you synthesize the design, the software compiles and maps the design using the options you set.